cPanel offers lots of configurable features to support e-mail. Learn how to use them with these articles.

 Learn how to access your e-mail accounts through cPanel by using a web browser.
-You can choose from three webmail applications: Horde, Roundcube, and SquirrelMail.
+You can choose from two webmail applications, Horde and Roundcube.

 Learn how to create mailing lists in cPanel and simplify sending e-mail messages to multiple recipients at the same time.